z7z8th/lua-resty-console/README.md

 * Has to modify source code for each nginx handler in question to use Resty Repl
-* Nginx needs to run in non-daemon mode to leverage the TTY/readline facilities

-These limitations make it less useful for development workflow and production live debugging.
-So here comes the [Resty Console](https://github.com/nicoster/lua-resty-console).
+* Nginx needs to run in non-daemon mode to leverage the TTY/readline facilities These limitations make it less useful for development workflow and production live debugging.
+So here comes the [resty-console](https://github.com/nicoster/lua-resty-console).

-`Resty Console` inherits the code of `resty-repl` so it inherits the nice features like:
+`resty-console` inherits the code of `resty-repl` so it inherits the features like:
-* readline full integration
+* [readline](https://tiswww.case.edu/php/chet/readline/rltop.html) full integration - all the shortcuts like ^A, ^R, .. are supported
-* auto completion
+* auto completion / command history
 * pretty print objects (powered by inspect.lua)
 * and more ..

 ## Status
 Experimental.